shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 However, there are some important differences.
 We can't test components that easily like in other Vue projects because we are supporting template inheritance and extendability for third party developers.
 This causes overhead which we need to bear in mind.

-We are using a global object as an interface for the whole administration.
+We are using a global object as an interface for the whole Administration.
 Every component gets registered to this object, e.g. `Shopware.Component.register()`.
 Therefore, we have access to Component with the `Shopware.Component.build()` method.
 This creates a native Vue component with a working template.
 Every override and extension from another components are resolved in the built component.

 ## Setup tests with create test command